 We may earn a commission when you buy through links in our articles.
 Learn more.

-Dota 2 ranks: ranking system explained, MMR, and more
+Dota 2 ranking system explained: ranks in order, MMR, and more

-If you think you have what it takes to become Immortal in the Dota 2 ranks, you better scrub up on your knowledge right here, right now
+If you think you have what it takes to become Immortal in Valve's MOBA, you better scrub up on your knowledge of the Dota 2 ranking system.

 Dota 2 Champion Slark rising up from the ocean

-What are the Dota 2 ranks?
-Despite being released ten years ago, Dota 2 still manages to pull in an impressive amount of players day in, day out.
-While some play a few casual games here and there and log off, the majority of the player base are there to prove their worth in ranked.
+How does the Dota 2 ranking system work?
+Despite being released well over a decade ago, Dota 2 still manages to pull in an impressive amount of players day in, day out.
+While some play a few casual games here and there and log off, the majority of the MOBA’s player base are there to prove their worth by climbing the Dota 2 ranks.

 What are the Dota 2 ranks?

-Here are the Dota 2 ranks in full:
+Here are the Dota 2 ranks in order:

 Rank Logo MMR